pydantic/pydantic/docs/usage/settings.md

 ## Dotenv (.env) support

+!!! note
+    dotenv file parsing requires [python-dotenv](https://pypi.org/project/python-dotenv/) to be installed.
+    This can be done with either `pip install python-dotenv` or `pip install pydantic[dotenv]`.

 Dotenv files (generally named `.env`) are a common pattern that make it easy to use environment variables in a platform-independent manner.